North Dakota Motorcycle Accident Attorneys

-If you’re not wearing a helmet and other protective gear while riding your motorcycle, you’re more likely to suffer a severe injury if you get into an accident, so it’s important to remember to always wear your helmet and protective gear.
+If you’re not wearing a helmet and other protective gear while riding your motorcycle, you’re more likely to suffer a severe injury if you get into an accident, so it’s important to remember to wear your helmet and protective gear.

 What should I do if I’m involved in a motorcycle accident?

 If you’re involved in a motorcycle accident, the first thing you should always do is seek medical attention if you are injured.
 Make sure that everyone else is okay if you’re able to.
-If you can, move your motorcycle out of the road way and contact police.
+If you can, move your motorcycle out of the roadway and contact the police.
 If you can do the following– or if are seriously injured and need to be transported by ambulance, try to have a trusted person perform the following:

 - take as many pictures and videos of the accident scene as possible for later evidence